Golf Slang & Lingo

 Looking for even more golf tips?

 If you’re still looking for your next golfing holiday, check out our top five golf courses in the Algarve, Portugal and our guide to taking your golf clubs abroad.
 Our blog is full of resources designed to help you out on your next golfing trip.
+Alternatively, follow us on Instagram to stay up to date with industry news.

 golf course stretching out under clear blue sky